Acid Drug Abuse Side Effects, Symptoms, and Addiction Treatment

-According to the Drug Enforcement Administration (DEA), the most commonly encountered form of illicit LSD is of small squares of absorbent blotter paper that have been soaked in liquid LSD and dried.
+According to the Drug Enforcement Administration (DEA), the most commonly encountered form of illicit LSD is small squares of absorbent blotter paper that have been soaked in liquid LSD and dried.
 LSD-infused blotter squares are often decorated with designs or artwork.
-This drug is also sold on the black market as tablets, capsules, or liquid, and has been found in sugar cubes, gelatin squares, and candies 1.
+This drug is also sold on the black market as tablets, capsules, or liquid, and it has been found in sugar cubes, gelatin squares, and candies.1

 With such small amounts involved, it can be difficult or even impossible for a user to know beforehand whether they are taking a “moderate” or “high” dose of LSD, and individuals who accidentally take higher doses may experience an intensely negative psychological reaction known as a “bad trip” (discussed in detail below).

-The short-term effects of LSD are similar to other hallucinogens, or psychedelics.
-Symptoms of LSD intoxication may include 3,4,5:
+The short-term effects of LSD are similar to those of other hallucinogens, or psychedelics.
+Symptoms of LSD intoxication may include:3,4,5

 - Impulsive behavior.